Image alt text

-The INEOS Oxford Institute
+The Ineos Oxford Institute

 The Ineos Oxford Institute has been funded by INEOS to enable urgent cutting-edge research into antimicrobial resistance (AMR), one of the greatest international health threats of our time.
-In January 2021, INEOS announced a £100m donation to the University of Oxford to establish the INEOS Oxford Institute for Antimicrobial Research.
+In January 2021, INEOS announced a £100m donation to the University of Oxford to establish the Ineos Oxford Institute for Antimicrobial Research.

 The issue of antimicrobial resistance (AMR) is already one of the greatest global health challenges today- causing an estimated 1.5m excess deaths per year, which is set to rise to 10m excess annually by 2050.